 The patient develops an individual pain management plan together with the team.

 Member doctors can refer patients to the Highland PCN Chronic Pain Clinic.
 Patients will then be invited to the Explaining Pain class which is a group education session.
 The Explaining Pain class is the first step in the Chronic Pain Program.
 Patients are encouraged to attend group education sessions to learn skills to better manage their pain.
-Other group and individual appointments are tailored to meet patients' needs.
+Other groups and individual appointments are tailored to meet patients' needs.

 Group appointments include: